 Sounds great, but this is another line to lure people in, and is often completely false.
 Top models can earn top dollar, new models generally don’t, and it can take some time and effort before the cash begins to roll in.

-Those are just some tips to be mindful of if you’re considering topping up your bank balance with a bit of modelling on the side.
+Those are just some tips to be mindful of if you’re considering topping up your bank balance with a modelling side hustle.

 It may be very tempting to ‘give it a go’, but take heed of this advice.
 Don’t fall for modelling scams.
 You’re beautiful, you’re handsome, you have cheekbones to die for darling!
 But that beautiful smile will be turned upside down if you’re not careful.